 The Investment Manager considered ESG factors, including analysis from the relevant responsible investing methodologies as part of assessing the credit risk profile of its most significant counterparties.
 The Investment Manager had an internal control framework in place to consider and take appropriate action in the event that a significant counterparty failed to meet any minimum standards in respect of such ESG factors as defined by the Investment Manager.

-environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.